-Non-farm payroll, or NFP, is a key economic indicator representing the total number of paid U.S. workers, excluding those employed in farming, private households, non-profit organizations, and certain government sectors.
+Non-farm payroll, or NFP, is a key economic indicator that represents the total number of paid U.S. workers, excluding those employed in farming, private households, nonprofit organizations, and certain government sectors.

 NFP belongs to an exclusive group of the fundamental news that moves the currency markets the most as it provides crucial insight into the health of the U.S. economy.
 This data is crucial for policymakers, analysts, and traders, influencing other assets like stocks and commodities.